kate-sann5100/CrossInstitutionFewShotSegmentation/README.md

     ├──001000_mask.nii
     ├──...
 ```
+Update the path to `data_folder` in config files.

 ### Evaluate trained model
 All trained model could be downloaded [here](https://drive.google.com/file/d/1CtNYaqFw13pn-6FoiF99tIGEBuVnH9Hz/view?usp=sharing)

-Put the `ckpt` folder under the root directory:
+Rename the `upload_ckpt` folder as `ckpt` and put it under the root directory such that:
 ```
 CrossInstitutionFewShotSegmentation
 ├── ckpt